vikkrant/OptoMech_FailureMgmt-Inventory/README.md

 ## Tracking
-[724Ready.xlsx](/724Ready.xlsx) is the central space where all the opto-mechanical component failures found over the course of this project have been recorded.
-Its comprises of data collected from problem tickets gathered by Dr. Anthony Fong and Dr. Adam Berges
+[Opto-Mechanical Failure Records and Inventory.xlsx](/Opto-Mechanical Failure Records and Inventory.xlsx) is the space where all the opto-mechanical component failures found over the course of this project have been recorded.
+Its comprises of data collected from problem tickets gathered by Dr. Anthony Fong and Dr. Adam Berges.
+100% of the failures captured were of components manufactured by SmarAct, so the characteristics and their associated values captured may not align with the overall collection of opto-mechanical devices at LCLS.

-The following characteristics have been captured for each failure ***(The categories below have all been captured with SmarAct components in mind.
-For example, "Serial Number W/O Production Number" assumes that the user will enter a serial number that contains a dash.)***
+The following characteristics have been captured for each failure

 - Deployment Date: The date a given component entered operations
-- Failure Date: The first recorded instance of said component malfunctioning
+- Failure Date: The date when said component was first found to be malfunctioning
-- Time to Failure: Days between deployment date and failure date (not including the failure date)
+- Time to Failure: A non-negative integer that represents the amount of days between deployment date and failure date (not including the failure date)
-- Hutch: The hutch the component is present in (Controls naming convention is used [---SPECIFY THE CONVENTION---])
+- Hutch: An alphanumeric string that represents the location of the component in terms of hutches (Controls naming convention is used: LM1K4 refers to TMO, LM2K2 refers to chemRIXS)
 - Serial Number W/O Production Number: An alphanumeric string that contains all the characters that are present before the dash in a component's serial number
-- Production Number: A positive integer that indicates when a component was rolled off the assembly line (Present to the right of the dash in a component's serial number)
+- Production Number: A non-negative integer that indicates when a component was rolled off the assembly line (Present to the right of the dash in a component's serial number)
-- PV Base:
+- PV Base: An alphanumeric string that represents a component's name and location combined
-- Symptoms: The symptoms displayed by a component upon or leading up to failure.
-These have been standardized using the following list:
+- Symptoms: A string that represents the symptoms displayed by a component upon or leading up to failure.
+These have been standardized using the following list (The key used to standardize them can be found in _______):
   - Unresponsive
   - Piezo Damage
   - Cable Damage
   - Unknown
   - Inaccurate Motion
   - Intermittent Response